 What is a pension refund?

-Usually, your pension contributions will remain in the pot until you are eligible to access them, usually around retirement age.
+Usually, your pension contributions will remain in the pot until you are eligible to access them, usually around pension age.
 However, in some cases, you may be able to request a refund of the contributions you’ve paid in.
 Your pension refund is thus a return of the contributions that you’ve made into the pension scheme requested before a predetermined date.

 Can I get refunded within 2 years?